What row? In China, business as usual in Japanese shops

 Nissan Motor Co Ltd's Chief Operating Officer Toshiyuki Shiga said last week that Japanese car manufacturers were having difficulty in holding big, outdoor sales promotion campaigns, and that may have hurt August sales.

 But quantifying the extent of damage the territorial dispute is having on companies is not easy, especially as China's overall economic growth is slowing.

 Wang Zhaoshen, a sales manager at a Nissan dealer in Nanjing, said the political tension had not had much impact on sales so far and that the slowdown in the overall market was a bigger concern.

-"He (Shiga) must be using it as an excuse," he said, adding rising labour costs and petrol prices were the real problems for car makers.
+"He (Shiga) must be using it as an excuse," he said, adding rising labor costs and petrol prices were the real problems for car makers.

 But just across the road, a manager at a Toyota Motor Corp dealership said 5 percent of his clients had cancelled purchases since the flare-up in tension, citing the island dispute.